Callumk7/cloudflare-blog/content/projects/this-little-piggy.md

 **Need**

-The organization approached us, seeking a website with excellent SEO performance and discoverability within their specific sector.
+The organisation approached us, seeking a website with excellent SEO performance and discoverability within their specific sector.
 An essential requirement was the provision of an online platform where potential adopters could view recently rescued guinea pigs, including those that need companionship due to their social nature.
 The guarantor required this site to be dynamic, user-friendly and capable of frequent updates, as changes were anticipated multiple times a week.
 Additionally, it was critical that the site be fully responsive and accessible.

 **Solution**

 Due to the client's non-technical background, we aimed to integrate a user-friendly, no-code solution to serve as the data source for the new application.
 We contemplated using a purpose-built CMS.
 However, upon careful deliberation, it was clear that such a solution might bring unnecessary complexity and a surplus of features.
-Thus, we chose to utilize a simple Notion database; it offers a comprehensive API allowing both writing and access to data, adequately fulfilling the identified needs.
+Thus, we chose to utilise a simple Notion database; it offers a comprehensive API allowing both writing and access to data, adequately fulfilling the identified needs.

 **Dynamic Data**